Post thumbnail

 Java is a high-level programming language developed by James Gosling that is based on the principles of object-oriented programming and can be used to develop large-scale applications.
 Java is one such programming language or skill that top MNCs look for in learners.
 You must be very well-versed in Java and should know some of the top Java interview questions and answers to crack tech interviews.

-In this blog, we’ll have curated the top 100 Java Interview Questions and Answers, especially for Java learners, to help them clear tech interviews in one go.
+In this blog, we have curated more than 100 Java Interview Questions and Answers, especially for Java learners, to help them clear tech interviews in one go.
 These Java interview questions and answers are hand-picked and revolve around the basic, core, and advanced fundamentals of Java, and they will definitely be asked by interviewers.
 Java developers must focus on these questions and be thorough with them.
 Without much ado, let’s begin:

 Table of contents